 Video streaming services have exploded in recent years, with many people ditching cable to save money.
-Peacock TV and Paramount+ are two leading platforms that offer tons of content for your entertainment needs.
+Peacock TV and Paramount+ are two leading platforms that offer lots of content for your entertainment needs.

 These streaming apps have similar plans and offerings, but you may not know which one to select.
 We’ve tested both platforms to help you determine which is best for you.

 In this guide, we’ll rate Peacock and Paramount+ on various factors, including content, user experience, and features.